ChalaniDissanayaka/PetStoreAPI/README.md

    - Browse Pet Items: Customers can view all available pet items in the pet store.
 Pet store has many items belong to many badges.
    - View Pet Item Details: Customers can see detailed information about a specific pet item.
 It includes pet item name, description, price and any available discounts.
 This helps customers make informed decisions about their purchases.

-3. Reviews and Ratings
-   - Leave Reviews and Ratings: Customers can leave a feedback and rate pet items they have purchased, sharing their experiences to help other customers make informed decisions.

 ### User Stories Overview